charlike/arr-includes/README.md

 ```

 ## Related
 - [in-array](https://www.npmjs.com/package/in-array): Return true if a value exists in an array.
-Faster than using indexOf… [more](https://github.com/jonschlinkert/in-array) | [homepage](https://github.com/jonschlinkert/in-array "Return true if a value exists in an array.
+Faster than using… [more](https://github.com/jonschlinkert/in-array) | [homepage](https://github.com/jonschlinkert/in-array "Return true if a value exists in an array.
 Faster than using indexOf and won't blow up on null values.")
 - [is-async-function](https://www.npmjs.com/package/is-async-function): Is function really asynchronous function?
-Trying to guess that based on check if… [more](https://github.com/tunnckocore/is-async-function#readme) | [homepage](https://github.com/tunnckocore/is-async-function#readme "Is function really asynchronous function?
+Trying to guess that based on check… [more](https://github.com/tunnckocore/is-async-function#readme) | [homepage](https://github.com/tunnckocore/is-async-function#readme "Is function really asynchronous function?
 Trying to guess that based on check if [common-callback-names][] exists as function arguments names or you can pass your custom.")
-- [is-installed](https://www.npmjs.com/package/is-installed): Checks that given package is installed on the system - globally or locally. | [homepage](https://github.com/tunnckoCore/is-installed#readme "Checks that given package is installed on the system - globally or locally.")
+- [is-installed](https://www.npmjs.com/package/is-installed): Checks that given package is installed on the system - globally or… [more](https://github.com/tunnckoCore/is-installed#readme) | [homepage](https://github.com/tunnckoCore/is-installed#readme "Checks that given package is installed on the system - globally or locally.")
-- [is-missing](https://www.npmjs.com/package/is-missing): Check that given `name` or `user/repo` exists in npm registry or in github… [more](https://github.com/tunnckocore/is-missing#readme) | [homepage](https://github.com/tunnckocore/is-missing#readme "Check that given `name` or `user/repo` exists in npm registry or in github as user repository.")
+- [is-missing](https://www.npmjs.com/package/is-missing): Check that given `name` or `user/repo` exists in npm registry or in… [more](https://github.com/tunnckocore/is-missing#readme) | [homepage](https://github.com/tunnckocore/is-missing#readme "Check that given `name` or `user/repo` exists in npm registry or in github as user repository.")
 - [isarray](https://www.npmjs.com/package/isarray): Array#isArray for older browsers | [homepage](https://github.com/juliangruber/isarray "Array#isArray for older browsers")

 ## Contributing